10 tips for finding buyers in the European fish and seafood sector

 Studying import figures will help you to identify the most interesting markets in terms of consumption.
 Make sure that you also look at growth developments.
 It is a good idea to consider smaller markets, since they can also provide interesting opportunities if your competition focuses on the larger markets.

-- Read more information on fish trade statistics; for example, in our studies of Trends and Competition on the European market for fish and seafood.
+- Read more information on fish trade statistics; for example, in our studies of Trends.
 Study the import figures from your choice countries.
 Determine the most interesting markets based on market volumes for your particular products (be sure to look at growth developments or market loss values as well as absolute figures.).
 Also make sure that you consider inter-European trade.
 Small countries such as the Netherlands and Belgium buy a lot of tropical seafood, for consumption and for trade.

 - A great market overview can be found in “The EU fish market - 2017”, published by the European Market Observatory for Fisheries and Aquaculture Products (EUMOFA).